-Medjugorje parish celebrated the feast of St. James, its patron saint this Saturday, July 25, 2015.
-The Holy Masses in Croatian language were celebrated at 7, 8 a.m. and at 7 p.m., while the central Holy Mass was celebrated at 11 a.m. in the Garden opposite to the old parish church.
-The main celebrant was Fr.
-Josip Serdjo Cavar, parishioner of Medjugorje, who is now serving in Posusje. (photos)
+Medjugorje parish celebrated on Monday, July 25, the feast of St. James, the Apostle, patron saint of this parish.
+Holy Masses in Croatian language were celebrated at 7, 8 am and 7 pm, while the main Holy Mass was celebrated at 11 am in the Garden opposite to the ruins of the old church. (photos)